Article I Organization

 Section 3.3 - Notices.
 Written notice of a meeting or vote of owners, including such information as is required by law or by these bylaws, shall be mailed to each owner not less than seven days nor more than thirty days before the date for return of ballots or the date of the meeting.
 The Co-op shall also post notice of voting by owners in a timely manner and in a conspicuous place in the Co-op's store, but the inadvertent failure to do so shall not affect the legitimacy of the vote of owners.
 As permitted by Oregon law, the Board of Directors shall have authority to institute electronic notices.

 Section 3.4 - Record dates.
-Unless otherwise determined by the Board, only persons who are owners at the close of business on the business day immediately preceding the date of distribution of notices shall be entitled to receive such notice and to vote as an owner.
+Unless otherwise determined by the Board, only persons whose households have been admitted to ownership at least five (5) business days before the date of distribution of notices shall be entitled to receive such notice and to vote as an owner.
+Owners are responsible for keeping their email addresses and contact information current with AFC Owner Services.

 Section 3.6 - Balloting.
 The Board may authorize balloting by mail on any issue that may properly be brought before owners.
 Except as otherwise required by law or these bylaws, balloting by mail may be used in conjunction with or in lieu of a meeting of owners.
 When balloting by mail is used, the notice shall include a copy of the issue or issues to be voted upon, together with a ballot and a voting envelope and notification of the date by which ballots must be returned.
 Ballots must be returned in a sealed envelope which is authenticated by the owner's signature.
 If balloting by mail is used in conjunction with a meeting of owners, votes cast by mail ballot shall be counted together with votes cast in person at the meeting.
 A vote cast by mail ballot shall be equivalent for all purposes to a vote cast in person by the owner at a meeting of owners.
 Under Oregon statutes for cooperatives the Board of Directors will have the authority to institute electronic voting, while also providing reasonable access to non-electronic methods, including paper ballots available to owners at the store.